missing-semester-cn/missing-semester-cn.github.io/editors.md

     1. Customize CtrlP by adding [configuration](https://github.com/ctrlpvim/ctrlp.vim/blob/master/readme.md#basic-options)
        to your `~/.vimrc` to open CtrlP by pressing Ctrl-P.
+1. To practice using Vim, re-do the [Demo](#demo) from lecture on your own machine.
-1. Use vim for _all_ your text editing for the next month.
+1. Use Vim for _all_ your text editing for the next month.
 Whenever something seems inefficient, or when you think "there must be a better way", try Googling it, there probably is.
 If you get stuck, come to office hours or send us an email.